Grading

 The method of moderation in the ANU College of Law involves the application of a mandatory distribution of grades guideline for all LLB/LLBHons and JD law courses.

-ANU College of Law Grading Distribution Policy
+ANU College of Law Grading Distribution Guideline

 Grades awarded for all LLB (Hons) and JD law courses are currently governed by the College’s Scaling Guideline (SG).